Thanks for listening to the EKT Interactive Oil and Gas Podcast Network.

-President & CEO of PERTEX Management and Technology Consulting LLC, Joe has over 40 years of experience in upstream, midstream and downstream.
+Joe brings over 40 years of experience in upstream, midstream and downstream.
 He has worked in engineering, maintenance, sales, marketing and business development, and technical, IT and management consulting.

 Joe started his career with Diamond Shamrock as a process engineer, then spend 20 years with process automation and supply chain technology suppliers Emerson, Honeywell and i2, before joining the consulting ranks with IBM, Logica North America, KBC Advanced Technologies, and Schlumberger Business Consulting.